Tejas1024/Smart-Expense-Tracker-Devops/README.md

 ## 📋 Project Overview

+> **📸 This README includes 50+ embedded screenshots documenting every phase of the DevOps implementation journey from environment setup to production deployment.**

 A production-grade **Smart Expense Tracker** application with AI-powered insights, built with Django and React, deployed using modern DevOps practices.
 This project demonstrates end-to-end containerization, CI/CD pipeline implementation, Kubernetes orchestration, and GitOps deployment methodology.

 **Problem Statement:** Manual expense tracking is time-consuming and lacks intelligent insights.
 This solution provides automated categorization, AI-powered financial analysis, and seamless cloud deployment.